elastisys/compliantkubernetes/docs/user-guide/continous-development.md

 ![Skaffold Output1](img/skaffold-output1.png)

-When visiting the URL to the application or the portforwarded URL the following output can be seen:
+When visiting the URL to the application or the port-forwarded URL the following output can be seen:

 ```json
 { "hostname": "welkin-user-demo-dd9c58979-rm9rv", "version": "0.0.1" }